Is 'Internet Addiction' Real?

 "She started just lying there, not moving and just being on the phone," says Ellen.
 "I was at a loss about what to do."

 Ellen didn't realize it then, but her daughter was sinking into a pattern of behavior that some psychiatrists recognize from their patients who abuse drugs or alcohol.
-It's a problem, they say, that's akin to an eating disorder or gambling disorder – some consider it a kind of internet addiction.
-Estimates of how many people are affected vary widely, researchers say, and the problem isn't restricted to kids and teens, though some – especially those who have depression or anxiety disorder — may be particularly vulnerable.
+It's a problem, they say, that's akin to an eating disorder or gambling disorder — some consider it a kind of Internet addiction.
+Estimates of how many people are affected vary widely, researchers say, and the problem isn't restricted to kids and teens, though some — especially those who have depression or anxiety disorder — may be particularly vulnerable.

 Naomi had always been kind of a nerd — a straight-A student who also sang in a competitive choir.
 But she desperately wanted to be popular, and the cool kids talked a lot about their latest YouTube favorites.